 It was in grad school that I strayed from the research path to pursue a more clinical route (counseling).

-Today, to satisfy my appetite for science, I subscribe to ScienceDaily, an amazing site that posts short summaries of the latest findings in health, technology, and society.
+Today, to satisfy my appetite for science, I subscribe to ScienceDaily, an amazing site that posts short summaries of the latest research findings in health, technology, and society.

 Here are some of the more interesting research findings from ScienceDaily in 2019 (and it’s only April!):

 February 21, 2019